-- Accredited with Distinction: The district meets or exceeds statewide attainment on the performance indicators and is required to adopt and implement a Performance Plan. - Accredited: The district meets statewide attainment on the performance indicators and is required to adopt and implement a Performance Plan. - · Accredited with Improvement Plan: The district is required to adopt and implement an Improvement Plan.
+- Accredited with Distinction: The district meets or exceeds statewide attainment on the performance indicators and is required to adopt and implement a Performance Plan. - Accredited: The district meets statewide attainment on the performance indicators and is required to adopt and implement a Performance Plan. - Accredited with Improvement Plan: The district is required to adopt and implement an Improvement Plan.

-Accredited with Turnaround Plan: The district is required to adopt and implement a Turnaround Plan.
+- Accredited with Priority Improvement Plan: The district is required to adopt and implement a Priority Improvement Plan. - Accredited with Turnaround Plan: The district is required to adopt and implement a Turnaround Plan.